DomNomNom/ImplementMultiply/README.md

 # ImplementMultiply
-A framework for implementing multiplication with primitive tools and trying to get the best algorith,=m
+A framework for implementing multiplication with primitive tools and trying to get the best algorithm